 I find it quite funny that we got so much attention for an emergency like this.
 Because, remember; these type of emergencies happen due to the fact that General Aviation is so big here in the US.
 Frank and I worked together well.
 Of all the possible outcomes this was definitely the best one.
 Frank really greased the landing.

 The media attention we got was out of proportion in my opinion.
 It was largely due to Frank kissing the ground, that we were over all the local news media, people magazine posted about us and we even were on the Daily Mail in the UK.
-Yes, I’m talking about the United Kingdom, in Europe, our english speaking, tea drinking, fish and chips eating brothers & sisters.
+Yes, I’m talking about the United Kingdom, in Europe, our English speaking, tea drinking, fish and chips eating brothers & sisters.
 I think we would’ve made the headlines across the globe if I dropped to my knees after exiting the plane, ripped open my shirt, lighted a flare and screamed towards the heavens that i’m so happy to be alive.
 Let’s not do that though, ever.

-Anyway, how about we take a look at some things I learned by being in this situation, worst case scenario if you ever get yourself in a situation like this could help you out; learn, adapt and overcome guys.
+Anyway, how about we take a look at some things I learned by being in this situation, worst case scenario if you ever get yourself in a situation like this these tips could help you out; learn, adapt and overcome guys.

 Coordinate with Rescue Operations